FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 **Equipment for GUAVA**

 All specific equipment for use can be found in the GUAVA manual.
-- 96 well plates with round bottoms
+- 96 well plates with round bottoms, [like these](https://ecatalog.corning.com/life-sciences/b2c/US/en/Microplates/Assay-Microplates/96-Well-Microplates/Corning%C2%AE-96-well-Clear-Polystyrene-Microplates/p/3797)
 - 1.5mL tubes
 - ICF solution
 - Bleach (sodium hypochlorite solution)